 Atikokan’s Big Catch: popular fishing tournament nets huge rewards

-The Atikokan Bass Classic has grown in 25 years into one of the biggest fishing festivals in the province.
-It also proudly boasts of being “The Funnest Bass Tourney in the Great Northwest!”
+A quarter of a century later, the Atikokan Bass Classic has not only grown into one of the biggest fishing festivals in the province, it proudly boasts of being “The Funnest Bass Tourney in the Great Northwest!”

 Northern Ontario School of Medicine: Preparing the next generation